MateuszKubuszok/pipez/README.md

 for us letting us forget writing all this dump, error-prone boilerplate code ourselves!

+> `Converter` is a demonstration how Pipez can be used to implement something similar to Chimney's `Transformer`.

 Great, but what if needed to convert things the other way?
 We would receive the password and we would have to hash it with a function:

 ```scala
 // Left describes the parsing error